Collaborative Literacy

 Comprehensive, research-based reading instruction that systematically develops both foundational skills and comprehension

-Whole-class, student-centered writing instruction that teaches process and conventions across genres
+Whole-class, student-centered, research-based writing instruction that teaches process and conventions across genres

 High-quality, high-interest fiction and nonfiction texts selected not only to support the instructional focus of each lesson, but also for equitable representation

-English learner pre-teaching, extension, and point-of-need supports that help teachers provide scaffolding and prepare English learners to participate confidently in lessons
+English learner pre-teaching, extension, and point-of-need supports in core instruction that help teachers provide scaffolding and prepare English learner students to participate confidently

 Integrated social-skills development that creates a supportive classroom community and nurtures students’ sense of responsibility for their own learning and behavior